 The VMT program at Wilson College provides three different concentrations in the veterinary studies field: veterinary biology, veterinary business management and equi-assist

 Veterinary biology concentration

-- Veterinary Biology concentration prepares the student for opportunities in clinical practice, education, research, or industry.
-Although the concentration provides good preparation for entry to veterinary school, additional course work is necessary to fulfill the prerequisites required for entrance.
+The veterinary biology concentration prepares students for work in clinical practice, education, research and industry.
+This path provides a firm foundation for students looking to enter veterinary school; however, additional course work is necessary to fulfill the prerequisites required for entrance.
 An academic advisor will assist students with course planning.

 The VMT program is accredited by the American Veterinary Medical Association.